scottmuc/infrastructure/.github/ISSUE_TEMPLATE/raspberry-pi-repaving-template.md

   Using the SD card in the now powered down PI.

-  The new installer has [options][installer-options] to enable SSH and create a user.
+  The new installer has [options][advanced-options] to enable SSH and create a user.

   [installer download](https://www.raspberrypi.org/downloads/)

+  **note** check if the underlying Debian distribution is changing as this might result in some issues in the playbook execution.

   [advanced-options]: https://www.raspberrypi.com/documentation/computers/getting-started.html#advanced-options
 </details>